Leyton

 It was historically part of the ancient parish of Leyton St Mary in the Becontree hundred and part of the ancient county of Essex.
 The town expanded rapidly in the late 19th century, forming part of the conurbation of London and becoming a suburb, similar to much of south-west Essex.
 It became part of the Metropolitan Police District in 1839 and has been part of the London postal district since its inception in 1856.
 The parish became an urban district in 1894 and gained municipal borough status in 1926.
 In 1965, it merged with the neighbouring municipal boroughs of Walthamstow and Chingford to form the London Borough of Waltham Forest, a local government district of Greater London.

-The town has become one of the most ethnically diverse areas in England, with 69 percent of residents belonging to a non-British ethnic background.
-Once a traditional, working class area, it is undergoing large-scale regeneration and gentrification, with large numbers of young professionals moving into the area.